simularium/simularium-website/CONTRIBUTING.md

 ## How to Contribute as a team member

 1. Clone the repo on GitHub.
-2. Create a branch: for new features name your branch `feature/[THE NEW FEATURE]` for bug fixes name your branch `fix[BUG FIX]`.
+2. Create a branch: for new features name your branch `feature/[THE NEW FEATURE]` for bug fixes name your branch `fix/[BUG FIX]`.
 Commit edits to your branch.
 Ideally your commit messages complete the sentence "This commit will ____".
 3. Make sure `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors.
 Add tests and documentation as needed.
 4. Submit a pull request back to the main branch via GitHub.